Amelia Earhart: Buildings and structures

 The Earhart Light, also known as the Amelia Earhart Light, is a navigational day beacon on Howland Island, where she was due to land before she went missing.
 It is no longer operational.
 Amelia Earhart Airport in Atchison, Kansas, was named in her honor.

 Amelia Earhart Dam on Mystic River in eastern Massachusetts is named in her honor.
 The "Earhart Tree" on Banyan Drive in Hilo, Hawaii, was planted by Earhart in 1935.

-Other tributes
+Other

+A small section of Earhart's Lockheed Electra starboard engine nacelle that was recovered following the March 1937 Hawaii crash has been confirmed as authentic and could be used as a control piece to help authenticate possible future discoveries.